cgsaxner/UB_Segmentation/README.md

   - Intersection over union (Jaccard Index, IoU)
   - Dice-Sorensen coefficient (DSC)
   - Hausdorff distance (HD)

+## Getting started

+To use the framework for creating a tf-records file:
+1. Place your images and ground truth in folders called **Images** and **Labels**, respectively.
+2. Specify the path to your data, the desired filename and the desired image size in [`make_tfrecords_dataset.py`](https://github.com/cgsaxner/UB_Segmentation/blob/master/make_tfrecords_dataset.py).
+3. Run the script!

+To use the framework for training:
+1. Download the pre-trained model checkpoint you want to use from [TensorFlow-Slim](https://github.com/tensorflow/models/tree/master/research/slim#Pretrained) and place it in a **\Checkpoints** folder in your project repository.
+2. Specify your paths in the top section of [`FCN_training.py`](https://github.com/cgsaxner/UB_Segmentation/blob/master/FCN_training.py) or [`ResNet_training.py`](https://github.com/cgsaxner/UB_Segmentation/blob/master/ResNet_training.py).
+3. Run the script!

+To use the framework for testing:
+1. Specify your paths in the top section of [`FCN_testing.py`](https://github.com/cgsaxner/UB_Segmentation/blob/master/FCN_testing.py) or [`ResNet_testing.py`](https://github.com/cgsaxner/UB_Segmentation/blob/master/ResNet_testing.py).
+2. Run the script!

 ## Acknowledgements
 Parts of the code are based on [tf-image-segmentation](https://github.com/warmspringwinds/tf-image-segmentation).
 If using, please cite his paper: